 A doormat made of natural material (such as rope or other fibers) can break down and become a good environment for mites, mold, and fungus, which then get tracked into the house.
 Use a synthetic one, and wash all mats weekly.
 Also, clean dead insects from porch lights.
 As they decompose, they become an allergen source.
 Finally, put a rack by the front door for footwear.
 Encourage your family and guests to remove their shoes when entering.
 This will reduce the amount of dust, mold, and other allergens that are tracked in.

-It may not seem logical, but indoors is often worse for your allergies than outdoors.
+It’s counterintuitive, but indoors is often worse for your allergies than outdoors.
 Fabric-covered furniture and pillows, carpeting, tightly sealed windows, and warm, damp spaces can all contribute to allergies.
 Research shows that indoor air pollution can be up to 10 times greater than outdoor pollution and its effects much more intense, since we generally spend more than 90 percent of our time indoors.
 Do a top-to-bottom inventory of your house to determine where allergens are congregating (bedding, carpet, damp areas, and air filters are likely spots) and clean them up.
 These are the 13 myths about skin allergies you need to stop believing.

 Tackle the dust: Clean behind the bed and dressers, under the bed, and on the top of the ceiling fan.
 Always use a damp cloth; dry cloths just spread the dust around.
-Then, eliminate these dust and dust mite magnets: wall-to-wall carpeting, blinds and curtains, down-filled comforters, anything made with feathers, stuffed animals, and upholstered headboards.
 Strip your bed.
 Wash everything, including the comforter or blankets, in 130°F water.
 Wipe down the mattress with a damp rag.
 Bedroom items that can’t be washed, such as pillows, mattresses and box springs, should be covered in tightly woven, hypoallergenic dust-mite covers.
 Stuffed animals and throw pillows should be eliminated or kept to a minimum.
 Lastly, make the bedroom a no-pet zone.
 Keep your door shut so they can’t even cross the threshold.

 Check under and behind toilets to make sure there’s no mold growing because of condensation.
 Make sure toilets are installed properly so water doesn’t leak into the walls or floors, which could encourage mold.
 Also, wash the shower curtain in hot water once a month, or replace the liners every couple of months.
 You should also wash the bath mat in hot water every week.
 The dampness from stepping onto it wet from a shower can attract dust mites and cause mold growth.
 And run the exhaust fan or leave the window and door open when taking a shower or bath.